direct-code-execution/ns-3-dce/doc/source/dce-dev-python.rst

 ----------------

-In this step, ``Waf`` calls PyBindGen to analyze the DCE public reference headers, in order to generate a temporary Python file that will generate a C++ file.
+In this step, ``Waf`` calls PyBindGen to analyze the DCE public reference headers, in order to generate a temporary template Python file, that will generate a C++ file.

 .. code-block:: sh